Sorted String Table in Rust

 The most difficult part is "flush" process that dumps in-memory data into file system, that is transferring data from Memtable contents to Disktable.
 In order to do it, at first, Memtable needs to pass its contents to Disktable with guarantee of keeping Memtable itself being able to accept clients' requests.

 However, I couldn't find out a better way to use callback pattern which allows Memtable processing something after completion of writing data by Disktable.
-Instead of that, allowed Disktable to hold flushing data passed from Memtable while writing the data into files.

 Actual codes are: